Information Systems Undergraduate Program

-Why would you want to major in Information Systems?
+Why Major in Information Systems?

 The study of Information Systems and Quantitative Analysis involves application of computers, mathematics, statistics, and other quantitative techniques in the solution of a wide variety of business problems.

-- IS encompasses the development, implementation and management of computers, communications and data for organization-wide systems as well as departmental and individual technology systems.
+- IS encompasses the development, implementation, and management of computers, communications, and data for organization-wide systems as well as departmental and individual technology systems.

 The creation of information systems requires innovative and quality human machine systems and interfaces as well as recognition of socio-technical design issues and change management.

-Find a career in Information Systems
+Find a Career in Information Systems

 Managing an information system requires:

-- Developing, implementing and managing computers, communications and information for organizational, departmental, and individual technology systems,
+- Developing, implementing, and managing computers, communications, and information for organizational, departmental, and individual technology systems,

 - Acquiring new information technology and incorporating it in the organization's strategy, planning, and practices,